bbrooks870/YodeyInsta/README.md

 # YodeyInsta
 This is one of my first Python projects.
 A simple InstaPy-based bot for Instagram marketing.
-Can follow user followers, scrape followers, follow from the scraped list, watch stories and reels, and also unfollow if you happen to reach the following limit of 5000<br>
+Can follow user followers (not working right now, fork if you can fix it), scrape followers, follow from the scraped list, watch stories and reels, and also unfollow if you happen to reach the following limit of 5000<br>
 Uses <a href="https://github.com/valentino1337/InstaPy" target="_blank">my fork of InstaPy</a>, but is fully complatible with the <a href="https://github.com/timgrossmann/InstaPy">vanilla,</a> one

 How to use: